(Spring 1944)

 superhero

-As Hawkman speeds towards his destination, he notices that a man is being attacked below near a bog.
-He alights and dispatches the thugs, then takes off for the home of Harlan Walsh, steel baron, not realizing the man he saved has news about the Monster.
+Hawkman notices that a man is being attacked near a bog, and he alights and dispatches the thugs, then takes off for the home of Harlan Walsh, steel baron, not realizing the man he saved has news about the Monster.
 Meanwhile, the Monster threatens Walsh to rebuff the Feathered Fury when he arrives...or else!
-Hawkman leaves and is approached by the man he saved....the twin of the man inside, who is really Marvin Walsh, the black sheep of the family, and in the employ of the Monster.
-Hawkman re-enters the home, who captures Marvin, and who tells Hawkman where the Monster's gang hides out.
+Hawkman leaves and is approached by the man he saved...the twin of the man inside, who is really Marvin Walsh, the black sheep of the family, and in the employ of the Monster.
+Hawkman re-enters the home, captures Marvin, who then tells Hawkman where the Monster's gang hides out.

-The Movie That Changed a Man's Life [chapter 2] (Table of Contents)
+[The Movie That Changed a Man's Life, Chapter 2] (Table of Contents: 5)

-Justice Society of America / comic story / 5 pages (report information)
+The Justice Society of America; The Spectre / comic story / 5 pages (report information)

 Gardner Fox